AkaneDev/VineBoomExplosions/readme.md

 ## Description
 The Vine Boom Explosions Resource Pack replaces the default explosion sounds in Minecraft with the iconic "Vine Boom" sound effect.
 This pack adds a humorous and entertaining twist to your Minecraft experience.

+## Notice
+This Changes the following explosion sounds
+- Creeper
+- TnT
+- Thunder from lightning bolts as they all use the same files

 ## Features
 - Replaces all explosion sounds with the "Vine Boom" sound effect.
 - Compatible with Minecraft version 1.21.4-pre1 and above.